Ricider/Cursed-Compiler/readme.md

+write code inside input.txt
-use ./compile to compile your code
+./compile to compile your code
+./a.out to run code